naiyerasif/site/content/blog/2018/2018-08-05-communication-within-a-docker-network.md

 mn create-app dev.mflash.guides.greeter.greeter-api --build maven
 ```

-This command will generate a Micronaut application with Java support in `greeter-api` directory with a package `dev.mflash.guides.greeter`.
+This command will generate a Micronaut application with Java support in a `greeter-api` directory with a package `dev.mflash.guides.greeter`.
 Import this application in your favorite IDE.

 > **Note** Micronaut CLI will setup the same Java version which is available on the PATH.
-So, if Java 11 is available on your PATH, the variable `java.version` in `pom.xml` file will be set to 11.
+So, if Java 11 is available on your PATH, the variable `java.version` in the `pom.xml` file will be set to 11.

 ### Table of Contents